Duets (Barbra Streisand album)

-Duets (retitled Star Collection in some countries) is a compilation album by American singer Barbra Streisand, released on November 26, 2002, by Columbia Records.
-The collection features nineteen duets from Streisand's career, including two newly-recorded ones: "I Won't Be the One to Let Go" with Barry Manilow and "All I Know of Love" with Josh Groban.
-The former song was released as the album's lead single on November 4, 2002, as a streaming-only exclusive for AOL Music website members.
-Duets was reissued in South American countries in 2013 under the title Star Collection with new artwork.
+Duets is a compilation album by American singer Barbra Streisand, released on November 26, 2002, by Columbia Records.
+The collection features nineteen duets from Streisand's career, including two newly recorded ones: "I Won't Be the One to Let Go" with Barry Manilow and "All I Know of Love" with Josh Groban.
+The Manilow duet was released as the album's lead single on November 4, 2002, as a streaming-only exclusive for AOL Music website members.

-The compilation was executively produced by Streisand and her manager, Jay Landers.
-Music critics highlighted the album's duets with Ray Charles, Judy Garland, and Frank Sinatra, but were disappointed by her decision to release another compilation album following The Essential Barbra Streisand, which was released earlier in 2002.
+Streisand and her manager Jay Landers were executive producers for the compilation.
+Music critics highlighted the album's duets with Ray Charles, Judy Garland, and Frank Sinatra.
 Commercially, the album peaked within the top ten of record charts in Denmark and the Netherlands; it also entered the Billboard 200 at number 38 and became certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies.
 Duets has gone on to sell 1.5 million records worldwide.